 VPN technology has evolved drastically over the years.
 In response to consumer requirements, VPNs have become much more powerful.
-Although the core concept of VPN has hardly changed over the years, providers have introduced useful innovations to add more value to their service.
+Although the core concept of VPN has hardly changed over the years, providers have introduced useful innovations to add more value to their service, like Split-tunneling.

 Although VPN providers that support this feature usually brand it by different names, networking experts like to call it “split-tunneling”.